StephGerron/Supervised_Machine_Learning/README.md

 ### Objectives

-The goals of this challenge are for you to:
+The goals of the challenge are:

     Implement machine learning models.
     Use resampling to attempt to address class imbalance.